pc-consulting/ports/README.md

         - Does not depend on postgres but the port will need a database => TBD
     - finance/trytond-account*
         - Accounting modules for Tryton server
-        - As-created by pytoport, not usable yet: trytond-account, trytond-account-asset, trytond-account-be, trytond-account-budget, py-trytond-account-cash-rounding, trytond-account-consolidation
+        - As-created by pytoport, not usable yet: trytond-account, trytond-account-asset, trytond-account-be, trytond-account-budget, py-trytond-account-cash-rounding, trytond-account-consolidation, trytond-account-credit-limit
 - ports-mgmt/pytoport
     - Python version parsing apparently has changed a bit in ports.
 The patch adds a '.0' to USES= so that the checks pass.
     - PORTREVISION bumped to 1 accordingly.